Environmental work so far

 - Interfaith cooperation on climate change and the environment, with national Church and Lambeth Palace, Alliance of Religions and Conservation, the UN Secretary-General and the C of E’s ‘Church and Earth’ long-term plan, as well as individual faith groups.

-- Collaboration with ALMA (Angola London Mozambique Association), eg in Lent Appeals for water projects
+- Collaboration with ALMA (Angola London Mozambique Association), eg in Lent Appeals for water and transportation projects

 - Partnership visit to Anglican Province of Southern Africa